 Marshall County residents may bring their obsolete electronics to the Recycle Depot for recycling.
 A nominal fee may apply; call (574) 935-8618 for more information.

 The Recycle Depot collects appliances (including Freon-containing appliances for a nominal fee.)
 Contact the Depot at (574) 935-8618 for more information.
 In addition, scrap dealers also collect appliances for recycling.
-Metal appliances that do not use Freon (stoves, dishwashers, etc.) are usually accepted with no charge.
+Metal appliances that do not use Freon (stoves, dishwashers, microwaves of all sizes, etc.) are usually accepted with no charge.

 Over the last two decades, a technological revolution has taken place.
 Electronic waste (or E-waste) is the inevitable by-product of this technological revolution.
 Once built to be repairable, consumer electronics are now designed to be replaced and discarded.
 Discarded electronic equipment is the fastest growing waste stream in the industrialized world rising by 3% to 5% per year, almost three times faster than the municipal waste stream.
 E-waste is also a growing toxic waste problem as it is one of the largest known sources of heavy metals and organic pollutants in the waste stream.